12 Best Things to Do in Yogyakarta That Aren't Just Borobudur

 Not the 30-minute "stamp a pattern on cloth" tourist version.
 The real way.

 In the village of Giriloyo, about 45 minutes south of the city, women have been making hand-painted batik for generations.
-Ibu Sumarni (or whoever is teaching that day) will show you the canting technique — dipping a small copper tool into hot wax and painting it freehand onto cotton.
+Ibu Sumarni — or whoever is teaching that day — walks you through the canting technique: dipping a small copper tool into hot wax and painting it freehand onto cotton.
 Then dyeing.
 Then more wax.
 Then more dye.

 A single piece of hand-drawn batik (batik tulis) takes 2-4 weeks.
 The factory-printed stuff on Malioboro?
 That's batik cap — stamped.
-It's fine for souvenirs.
-But watching the real process is humbling.
+Fine for souvenirs.
+But watching the real process is humbling — the same reverence for handmade craft that draws people to Ubud over on Bali.

 Workshop: 50,000-100,000 IDR ($3.15-6.30) including materials.
 Finished scarves from the workshop: 75,000 IDR ($4.73).